Selenicereus undatus: Plant

 Areoles, that is, the small area bearing spines or hairs on a cactus, are 2 mm across with internodes 1 to 4 cm.
-Spines on the adult branches are 1 to 4 mm long, being acicular (needle-like) to almost conical, and grayish brown to black in colour and spreading, with a deep green epidermis.
+Spines on the adult branches are 1 to 4 mm long, being acicular (needle-like) to almost conical, and greyish brown to black in colour and spreading, with a deep green epidermis.

 Flowers

 The scented, nocturnal flowers are 25 to 30 cm long, 15 to 17 cm wide with the pericarpel 2.5 to 5 cm long, about 2.5 cm thick, bracteoles ovate, acute, to 2.5 to less than 4 cm long; receptacle about 3 cm thick, bracteoles are linear-lanceolate, 3 to 8 cm long; outer tepals lanceolate-linear to linear, acuminate (tapering to a point), being 10 to 15 cm long, 10 to 15 mm wide and mucronate (ending in a short sharp point).
-Their colour is greenish-yellow or whitish, rarely rose-tinged; inner tepals are lanceolate (tapering to a point at the tip) to oblanceolate (i.e. more pointed at the base), up to 10 to 15 cm long about 40 mm wide at widest point, and mucronate, unbroken, sharp to acuminate (pointed), and white.
+Their colour is greenish-yellow or whitish, rarely rose-tinged; these outer tepals, or sepals, are about 65 in number, and bring the flower to a total width of up to 35 cm.
+The inner tepals are lanceolate (tapering to a point at the tip) to oblanceolate (i.e. more pointed at the base), up to 10 to 15 cm long about 40 mm wide at widest point, and mucronate, unbroken, sharp to acuminate (pointed), and white.

 Stamens 5 to 10 cm long, are declinate, inserted in one continuous zone from throat to 35 mm above the pericarpel and cream.
 The style (bearing the stigma) to 17, they are 5 to 24.5 cm long, stout, 6 to 8 mm thick, cream, and up to 26 stigma lobes, they can be whole or sometimes split at the top, cream, about 25 mm long.
 Nectar chambers are 30 mm long.